Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Discussion

 \subsection{Implications for Progenitors}

 The consistent radio light curves imply consistent properties of the surrounding medium on scales of $\sim 10^{16}$--$10^{17}\,$cm.
-The radio behavior favors progenitor theories that can explain the presence of a dense ambient medium that is fairly similar from event to event.
-This is hard to reconcile with a TDE scenario, as discussed in previous work (e.g., \citealt{margutti,Perley2026}).
+Assuming this medium was produced by material ejected from the progenitor at 1000\,km\,s$^{-1}$, it probes timescales of a few to tens of years prior to the transient's explosion.
+Therefore, the radio behavior favors progenitor theories that can explain the presence of a dense ambient medium that is fairly similar from event to event and is produced well in advance of the explosion.
+This is hard to reconcile with a TDE scenario. \citet{margutti} finds that the IMBH invoked to explain LFBOTs are unable to sustain outflows sufficient to produce this medium.
 Difficulties also arise in the massive-star core-collapse model: the stars that we usually suspect to be the progenitors of luminous explosions and energetic SNe are not expected to undergo significant mass loss in such a consistent way just prior to the explosion (indeed, SN radio light curves are highly diverse).
 On the other hand, progenitor models involving mergers \citep[e.g.,][]{metzger2022,Tsuna2025,Klencki2025} naturally explain the dense medium as material ejected from the merger.
+Each proposed merger scenario involves mass transfer from a massive donor star to a compact object.
+These papers estimate the circumburst medium density from calculations of the stellar wind from the donor star and mass-loss during the merger, and have found them to be consistent with density estimates from past LFBOT papers.
+These estimates are also expected to hold for each instance of such a merger, explaining the consistency across the LFBOT sample.